 Abstract.
 Performance prediction has gained increasing attention in the IR field since the half of the past decade and has become an established research topic in the field.
-The present work restates the problem in the subarea of Collaborative Filtering (CF), where it has barely been researched so far.
-We investigate the adaptation of clarity-based query performance predictors to define predictors of neighbor performance in CF. The proposed predictors are introduced in a memory-based CF algorithm to produce a dynamic variant where neighbor ratings are weighted based on their predicted performance.
-The approach is tested with encouraging empirical results, as the dynamic variants consistently outperform the baseline algorithms, with increasing difference on small neighborhoods.
+The present work restates the problem in the area of Collaborative Filtering (CF), where it has barely been researched so far.
+We investigate the adaptation of clarity-based query performance predictors to predict neighbor performance in CF. A predictor is proposed and introduced in a kNN CF algorithm to produce a dynamic variant where neighbor ratings are weighted based on their predicted performance.
+The properties of the predictor are empirically studied by, first, checking the correlation of the predictor output with a proposed measure of neighbor performance.
+Then, the performance of the dynamic kNN variant is examined on different sparsity and neighborhood size conditions, where the variant consistently outperforms the baseline algorithm, with increasing difference on small neighborhoods.